cblittman/datasciencecoursera/LinksOnSlides.md

 *Examples of causal analysis: http://www.nejm.org/doi/full/10.1056/NEJMoa1205037 *Example of mechanistic analysis: http://www.fhwa.dot.gov/resourcecenter/teams/pavement/pave_3pdg.pdf

-For the topics below, itís important to view the slides that relate to these links for proper contextÖ
+For the topics below, it‚Äôs important to view the slides that relate to these links for proper context‚Ä¶

 ###Data Examples (03_02)
 *http://brianknaus.com/software/srtoolbox/s_4_1_sequence80.txt